What can be expected on 4 July, Labour landslide or Conservative cataclysm

 Facts are that 14 years after the Conservatives entered Downing Street, net migration to the United Kingdom is two and a half times greater than the 2010 figure, and according to provisional figures released by the Home Office, in the first six months of In 2024, the total number of illegal migrants arriving on UK shores was 13% to 17% higher than the same period last year.

 The immigration issue itself has proved to be a double-edged sword for Sunak, with many conservative voters turning to the far-right Reform UK party and its leader, Nigel Farage.
 Promoter of the Brexit referendum, Farage is attracting a growing number of supporters with the promise of ”taking our country back“.
-Although Reform UK has no seats in Parliament, it is likely to pose as much of a threat to the Tories as the ”official” opposition Labor Party in this Thursday's election.
+Although Reform UK has no seats in Parliament, it is likely to pose as much of a threat to the Tories as the ”official” opposition Labour Party in this Thursday's election.

 The charismatic figure of Farage continues to have a weight in British politics: even if the post-Brexit national rebirth he promised has yet to materialize, the populist leader's power of attraction persists among voters in the poorest regions of the country .
-The Conservatives strategy has been to turn to the voters of these areas to prevent the Labor Party from obtaining a landslide victory.
+The Conservatives strategy has been to turn to the voters of these areas to prevent the Labour Party from obtaining a landslide victory.
 But some polls have seen a 17% preference for Reform not so far from a 20% for Conservatives.

 Top CommentsDisclaimer & comment rules